illescasDaniel/Inject-Swift/README.md

     static let dependencies: DependencyResolver = DefaultDependencyResolver() }

-// 4. somewhere (like in your main / UIApplicationMain)
+// 4. somewhere (like in your main / AppDelegate)
 DependencyInjection.dependencies.add(
     UserRepository.self,
     using: DefaultUserRepository() // autoclosure